ThinkbotsAreFree/logo.eno/README.md

 ### typetagging lists

-you can't typetag the list itself, but you can typetag each of the items it contains.
+you can't typetag the list itself, but you can typetag the items it contains.

 ```eno
 myPets: